Rohit-Satyam/plasmoRUtils/README.md

 ```

 ## Documentation
+The detailed vignettes are available at `plasmoRUtils` website.
+To visit, click [here](https://rohit-satyam.github.io/plasmoRUtils/)

-The documentation of this package is available at the following:
+The documentation of this package is also available at the following:

 1. [Introduction to
     plasmoRUtils](https://htmlpreview.github.io/?https://github.com/Rohit-Satyam/plasmoRUtils/main/vignettes/Introduction_to_plasmoRUtils.html)